mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Generate a provisional GroupContext object by applying the proposals referenced in the initial Commit object in the order provided, as described in
   {{proposals}}.
+First the list of update proposals, then the list of remove proposals, and last the list of add proposals.
 Add proposals are applied left to right: Each Add proposal is applied at the leftmost unoccupied leaf, or appended to the right edge of the tree if all leaves are occupied.

 * Create a DirectPath using the new tree (which includes any new members).
 The GroupContext for this operation uses the `group_id`, `epoch`, `tree_hash`, and